jic-dtool/dtool-lookup-server-annotation-filter-plugin/SPEC.rst

 dataset a user has got access to based on how those datasets have been annotated with key/value pairs.

-The purpose of this REST API is to give users an overview of all the datasets available to them and to allow them to drill down on those results by filtering based upon keys and key/value pairs.
+The purpose of this API is to give users an overview of all the datasets available to them and to allow them to drill down on those results by filtering based upon keys and key/value pairs.

+It is envisaged that this API could be used to build a webapp that allows users to get an "eagle-eye" view of their data.

 Routes